maxpert/marmot/README.md

 Right now it's being used for ephemeral cache storage in production services, on a very read heavy site.
 This easily replicates cache values across the cluster, keeping a fast local copy of cache database.

+## Features

+ - MultiRaft based consensus with ability to manually move a cluster around
+ - Bidirectional replication with almost masterless architecture
+ - Ability to snapshot and fully recover from those snapshots
+ - SQLite based log storage

+To be implemented for next GA:
+ - Command batching + compression for speeding up bulk load / commit commands to propagate quickly
+ - On the fly join and cluster rebalancing
+ - Per node database level command ordering
+ - Gossip and SRV based node discovery
+ - CDC output to NATS and log file

 ## Running

 Build